 As illustrated in [38, 25, 26], this model shows multiple arrivals and caustics for many source-receiver configurations so that the underlying metric is not simple.
-Therefore, this example serves to illustrate the performance of the new tomography algorithm to recover non-simple metrics by using only first-arrivals.
+Therefore, this example serves to illustrate the performance of the new tomography algorithm when recovering nonsimple metrics by using only first-arrivals.